Law Enforcement Divorce

 Anxiety, stress, and depression rates among detectives and other police personnel are considerably higher, and understandably so.
 If you haven’t already started therapy, this might be a good time for that.
 Because, first of all, it will help you cope with the emotional impact of divorce on yourself and your children.
 Working with a therapist will give you an opportunity to analyze your emotions closely so you don’t carry the baggage close to the surface, which may result in sudden outbursts.

 Secondly, it will show the judge that you are very serious about working on your communication and divorce process in a constructive way.
-The family court judges see people everybody who are not dealing well with their separation proceedings.
+The family court judges see people everybody who is not dealing well with their separation proceedings.
 In our experience, judges truly appreciate spouses who seek proper help during this period and come to the court with a sorted head.
 If you think a judge will rule unfavorably for you because getting therapy is a sign of weakness – that’s not true at all.
 We have never seen a judge penalize a spouse for seeing a therapist.

 Schedule a Free Consultation with Leading Law Enforcement Divorce Attorneys in California

 Our team of divorce attorneys has over 130 years of collective experience advocating for law enforcement professionals in California in divorce, alimony, child support and custody, and property division matters.
-Whether you want to mediate for an uncontested divorce, or fight for your rights in a court, our tenacious attorneys have the expertise to get you an outcome you deserve.
+Whether you want to mediate for an uncontested divorce or fight for your rights in court, our tenacious attorneys have the expertise to get you an outcome you deserve.
 We can help you:

 • Dissolve your marriage quickly and efficiently through an annulment, legal separation, or divorce